ahmednobii/ahmednobii/README.md

 - 💻 I love coding and solving complex problems to create innovative solutions.
 - 🌱 I'm currently learning **Kotlin Multiplatform (KMP)** to expand my skills in cross-platform development.
-- 🛠️ I'm working on the **Cashi mobile app** as a Senior Android Developer and exploring ways to optimize performance and user experience.
+- 🛠️ I'm working on the **Cashi Apps** as a Senior Android Developer and exploring ways to optimize performance and user experience.
-- 📫 How to reach me: (mailto:ahmed.nobi96@gmail.com)
+- 📫 How to reach me: [Ahmed Nobi](mailto:ahmed.nobi96@gmail.com)
-- ⚡ Fun fact: I've mentored over 300 students in Android development and find great joy in helping others grow.

 ---